tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - *Question* (jcanfield3-stat6250): How long has SAS been around for?
 - *Question* (akrishnamurthy-stat6250): While creating cross tabulated reports, how are rows with missing variables handled?
 - Question (lceballos-stat6250): How do we summarize multiple variables at the same time using PROC FREQ?
+- *Question* (kamirneni-stat6250): Why in EDA (Exploratory Data Analysis), PROC functions are not utilized instead of PROC MEANS and PROC FREQ being used to replicate the result?